hblasins/uwSim/README.md

 Please clone the repository to your local drive.
 From MATLAB run `Code/install.m` function to correctly set up MATLAB PATH in your environment.

+## Directory structure

+* **Code** contains all the Matlab source code
+* **Parameters** contains calibration data for different cameras and light sources.
+For example the spectral responsivities of the Canon G7X used in the experiments.
+* **Scenes** 3D scene files used in simulations.
+We usually generate these scenes in [Blender](https://www.blender.org)